Yepoleb/gogapidocs/auth.rst

     not a JSON API, visit it with a web browser instead.

     :query str client_id: OAuth2 Client ID.
 Use ``46899977096215655``.
-    :query str redirect_url: URL where the browser will be redirected after the login has been completed.
+    :query str redirect_uri: URL where the browser will be redirected after the login has been completed.
 Use
         https://embed.gog.com/on_login_success?origin=client
     :query str response_type: Use ``code``